easycoder/rbrstory/rbrstory/software/configurator.md

 # The RBR-Now configurator #

-Although RBR can handle a number of different types of hardware, the one that causes least problems with installation and maintenance is the RBR-Now device.
+Although RBR can handle a number of different types of hardware, the one that causes least problems with installation and maintenance is the XR device.
 This is an ESP32-based microcontroller driving either a relay or a thermometer (and other variants may appear in the future).

 The most important feature of RBR (apart from those the user sees every day) is that it can be mostly configured before delivery.
 Most home automation products have to be configured during installation, which often means setting up each one to connect to the house router.
 This is time-consuming and inconvenient.
 Sometimes the router itself changes, such as when the owner changes network provider, and the entire system has to be reprogrammed.

 The RBR-Now family of devices uses the ESP-Now networking protocol to run independently of the house system, can be set up before delivery and can be moved to another router with changes to only one item.

-Although the system can be set up manually for each device, doing so provides little to no confirmation that everything is as it should be.
+Although the system can be set up manually for each device, it's quite a complex procedure, with little confirmation that the devices are set up properly.
 To make things simpler we provide the "configurator; an EasyCoder script that runs on a separate computer on the network.
 The computer must be Linux as it requires features that are not available on Windows.
-It is possible that a Linux subsystem could be used as there are not many such features; the main one is to scan the local network to find wifi access points.
-We have no knowledge of using a Mac but something similar might apply.
+(It is possible that a Linux subsystem could be used as there are only a limited number of such features; the main one is to scan the local network to find wifi access points.
+We have no knowledge of using a Mac but something similar might apply.)

 Here's what the configurator looks like after starting up:
 ~img:RBRConf.png:center 100%~